IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 can be seen in `Makefile` listed above.
 There are a few aspects to note about this command.
-Apart from selecting the right image and version (`--container-image`), one has to make sure to set the environment variables mantioned earlier, as they control what the container will be doing once launched.
+Apart from selecting the right image and version (`--container-image`), one has to make sure to set the environment variables mentioned earlier, as they control what the container will be doing once launched.
 This is achieved by passing a number of `--container-env` options to `create-with-container`.
-Here one can also easily scale up and down the host virtual machive via the `--machine-type` option.
+Here one can also easily scale up and down the host virtual machine via the `--machine-type` option.
 Lastly, it is important to set the `--scopes` option correctly in order to empower the container to work with BigQuery, Compute Engine, and Cloud Storage.

-At this point, we have handly commands for invoking both the training and application steps of the predictive model.
-It is time to schedule them.
+At this point, we have a few handy commands for working with the service.
+It is time for scheduling.

 # Scheduling the service

-Having wrapped the model into a cloud service, let us now make both the training and application phases to be executed periodically, promptly delivering predictions to the data warehouse.
+The goal now is to make both training and application be executed periodically, promptly delivering predictions to the data warehouse.
+Technically, one could just keep invoking `make training-start` and `make application-start` on their local machine, but of course, this is neither convenient nor reliable.
+Instead, we would like to have an autonomous scheduler running in the cloud that would, apart from its primary task of dispatching jobs, manage temporal dependencies between jobs, keep record of all past and upcoming jobs, and preferably provide a web-based control panel.
+One such tool is Airflow, and it is the one used in this article.

 # Conclusion